ierika/whats-for-lunch/README.md

 TODO:
 - Since I do not want to pay for a MongoDB instance in Heroku, I will instead develop a RESTful API service for this using Django Rest Framework on another instance, because PostgresSQL is free on Heroku.
 Also, to gain more knowledge in developing RESTful API.
-- Populate the database quality data.
+- Populate the database with quality data.
 Restaurant names must be proper.
 - Use Google Maps API to calculate distances and to show directions.
-- Add commenting service.
+- Add commenting and rating feature (likes).
 - All CRUD must be through an API.